Highlights

-Now, before we get into the nitty-gritty of how you can watch 'Weekend at Bernie's' right now, here are some particulars about the Gladden Entertainment comedy flick.
+Now, before we get into the various whats and wheres of how you can watch 'Weekend at Bernie's' right now, here are some quick facts about the Gladden Entertainment comedy flick.
 Weekend at Bernie's starring Andrew McCarthy, Jonathan Silverman, Catherine Mary Stewart, Terry Kiser has a PG-13 rating, a runtime of about 1 hr 37 min.
 The release date of the movie is July 5th, 1989.
-The movie received a user score of 64/100 on TMDb, which is derived from reviews from 1,091 platform users.
+The movie received a user score of 64/100 on TMDb, which reflects reviews from 1,091 real users.

-Need a quick rundown of the movie?
+Curious about the story behind it?
 Here's the plot: "Two young insurance corporation employees try to pretend that their murdered employer is alive by puppeteering his dead body, leading a hitman to attempt to track him down to finish him off."

-Looking to see 'Weekend at Bernie's' without leaving the house?
-Discovering a streaming service to buy, rent, download, or view the Ted Kotcheff-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.
+In the mood to watch 'Weekend at Bernie's' right from your couch?
+Discovering a streaming service to buy, rent, download, or watch the Ted Kotcheff-directed movie via subscription can be challenging, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Weekend at Bernie's' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Weekend at Bernie's' on each platform when they are available.
 'Weekend at Bernie's' is currently available to rent, purchase, or stream via subscription on Fandango At Home, fuboTV, FXNow, Apple TV, Microsoft Store, Google Play Movies, YouTube, and Prime Video in the US.

 'Weekend at Bernie's' Release Dates